inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 Please look at one of the existing templates included with the plugins to see how to configure the file config.php for the other plugins.

 ###index.php
 In order to build a dynamic template you need to have a static html template already built and tested.
-It will be a lot easier adding bynamic blocks and stylings to an already tested codebase.
+It will be a lot easier adding dynamic blocks and styling to an already tested codebase.
 Most of the dynamic css must be inline or enclosed in a `<style>` tag in the head section.
 We suggest to use a separate `style.css` file only for the static styles that won't be changed because that file cannot contain any code.

 An inline style looks like this: